heroesshare/heroes-convert/README.md

 ### Gamedata

-In order to use **heroes-convert** you must already have the extracted game data.
+In order to use `data-convert` you must already have the extracted game data.
 The easiest way to acquire the data is from [heroes-data](https://github.com/HeroesToolChest/heroes-data), a repo of pre-parsed game data from HeroesDataParser.

-In the **src** folder there is an executable script, `heroes-convert`.
+In the **src** folder there is an executable script, `data-convert`.
 This script takes as parameters the localized herodata file and a locale-specific gamestrings file:

-	./heroes-convert herodata_localized.json gamestrings_enus.json
+	./data-convert herodata_localized.json gamestrings_enus.json

 You may supply an optional third parameter for an output directory, or it will default to the current directory in the **hero** subfolder.